-Diane Lockward is the editor of The Practicing Poet: Writing Beyond the Basics (Terrapin Book, 2018), The Crafty Poet II: A Portable Workshop (Terrapin Books, 2016) and The Crafty Poet: A Portable Workshop, revised edition (Terrapin Books, 2016).
+Diane Lockward is the editor of The Practicing Poet: Writing Beyond the Basics (Terrapin Book, 2018), The Crafty Poet II: A Portable Workshop (Terrapin Books, 2016) and The Crafty Poet: A Portable Workshop (rev. edition, Terrapin Books, 2016).
 Her publications include four full-length collections of poetry, most recently, The Uneaten Carrots of Atonement (Wind Publications, 2016).
 Her earlier books are , What Feeds Us which received the 2006 Quentin R. Howard Poetry Prize, and Eve’s Red Dress.
 She is also the author of two chapbooks, Against Perfection and Greatest Hits: 1997 - 2010.

 Her poems have been published in several anthologies, including Poetry Daily: 366 Poems from the World’s Most Popular Poetry Website, Garrison Keillor's Good Poems for Hard Times, and The Poet's Cookbook.
 Her poems have appeared in such journals as Beloit Poetry Journal, Southern Poetry Review, Harvard Review, Poet Lore, and Prairie Schooner.|

 The recipient of a Poetry Fellowship from the New Jersey State Council on the Arts, Diane has also received awards from North American Review, Louisiana Literature, the Newburyport Art Association, and the St. Louis Poetry Center.
 She won First Place in the 2012 Naugatuck River Review poetry contest.
 Her work has been featured on Poetry Daily, Verse Daily, Garrison Keillor's The Writer’s Almanac, and Ted Kooser's American Life in Poetry

 She was also a featured poet at the 2005 Frost Place Conference on Poetry and Teaching; a workshop presenter at the 2003 and 2006 New Jersey State Council of Teachers of English Conferences; a keynote speaker at the 2007 Language Arts Leadership Association Conference; a panelist at the 2009 New Jersey College English Association Conference; a workshop presenter at the 2015 Bay to Ocean Conference, the 2015 Amherst Poetry Festival, and the 2016 Massachusetts Poetry Festival; and a presenter at the 2016 New Hampshire Poetry Festival.